 If you are like me who doesn’t like to carry handbags wherever you go, you will like our small purse pattern.
-This purse sewing pattern has two slots and will suffice to carry your money, credit cards, and some coins.
+This free purse sewing pattern has two slots and will suffice to carry your money, credit cards, and some coins.

 And despite all the space and convenience, you’ll still find it compact enough to squeeze into a pocket or bag for a busy day or a night out!

 This is one of the cute small purses that can be quickly whipped up from just two pieces of fabric and some interfacing.
 There are no multiple pieces to be attached and the pockets are formed by just folding the fabrics.